23-MDDN342/parameterised-space-MamieJatthews/README.md

 Update this!

 For my concept I have decided to step in the direction of trippy looking loop animations.
 I want a fast paced and energetic looking animation that will be mesmorizing and seizure enducing at the same time.
 I am taking inspiration from starwars when they go into lightspeed because I like the quick flashing lines that speed towards you.
 I want to emulate going to lightspeed and then entering a time warp by having a transition between the flashing lines and a slower and warpy looking tube.

+Week 2:
+Tuesday - I spent most of today just trying to understand the code from the example front scroll because my concept has a similar motion.
+I tried experimenting with values in the code to try and transform the lines as close as possible to a octasgon shape.
+In the end I decided to just use fresh code and design a hexagon using the beginShape().
+I also translated the 0 point to the centre of the screen to make it easier for the shape to scale proportionaly.